-- 56. All individual Defendants are sued in their individual and/or official capacities as indicated below. - 57.
-Defendant Rick Snyder is the Governor of the State of Michigan ("Governor") and is vested with executive power pursuant to Art.
+- 29. Defendant Richard Snyder is the Governor of the State of Michigan ("Governor") and is vested with executive power pursuant to Art.
 V, Section 1 of the Michigan Constitution.
-The Governor is responsible for the management of state government for the health and welfare of its citizens and residents and is sued by Plaintiffs and the Class in both his individual capacity for compensation for the Plaintiffs, insofar as his deliberate conduct constituted an abuse and/or misuse of his authority, and, in his official capacity, for prospective equitable relief to correct the harm caused and prolonged by state government and to prevent future injury.
-The Governor is sued in his individual capacity for the injuries he caused to Plaintiffs resulting from his deliberately indifferent deprivation of Plaintiffs' constitutional and civilrights. - 58.
-Defendant State of Michigan ("the State") operates its Department of Environmental Quality ("MDEQ"), which is the state department primarily responsible for the environmental safety and health of Michigan citizens and residents.
-The State is sued for injunctive and/or prospective relief, because, acting through MDEQ and its employees, it caused the public health crisis at issue in this case, concealed the harm that it caused, and has exacerbated and prolonged the injuries to Plaintiffs by failing to effectively remediate the harm it caused and concealed.
+The Governor is responsible for the management of state government for the health and welfare of its citizens and residents and is sued by Plaintiffs in both his individual capacity for compensation for the Plaintiffs, insofar as his deliberate conduct constituted an abuse and/or misuse of his authority, and, in his official capacity, for prospective equitable relief to correct the harm caused and prolonged by state government and to prevent future injury.
+The Governor is sued in his individual capacity for the injuries he caused to Plaintiffs resulting from his deliberately indifferent deprivation of Plaintiffs' constitutional and civil rights. - 30.
+The City of Flint ("Flint" or "the City") is a Michigan municipal Corporation located in Genesee County, Michigan, so authorized by the laws of the State of Michigan that operates the Department of Public Works and provides water to its residents and property owners as part of its responsibilities and services.
+Flint is a Defendant because, despite the protests of a number of elected and appointed officials within the organization, the municipal corporation itself, through its policies, customs and practices deliberately created, increased and prolonged the public health crisis at issue in this case and participated in the concealment of the harm it caused Plaintiffs.
+Flint is also sued because it deprived Plaintiffs of their civil and constitutional rights by violating Plaintiffs' rights to full and equal enjoyment of public services as guaranteed under the ELCRA.